Free eBook: Increase traffic to your website

 Why bother?

-Whenever something is heralded as being new and fantastic, the first thing a small business owner will ask is ‘how much does it cost and how much time do I need to spend doing it?’While the use of online accounting means you have to spend a few extra minutes punching in your payables and receivables, the benefits more than make up for the time cost.
+Whenever something is heralded as being new and fantastic, the first thing a small business owner will ask is ‘how much does it cost and how much time do I need to spend doing it?’While the use of online accounting means you have to spend a few extra minutes punching in your payables and receivables, the benefits more than makeup for the time cost.

 “With online software, the accountant, the bookkeeper, the business owner – all of them – log into one version of the software.
-They are all looking at the same data,” explains Var Fernando, CEO and co-founder of Reach Accounting.
+They are all looking at the same data,” explains Var Fernando, CEO, and co-founder of Reach Accounting.

 One of the strengths of this is that it eliminates having a file that’s bounced around via email, or a file in a shared folder on the network.
 It may seem harmless to operate this way, but all it takes is for one version of the file to be mislabeled or saved incorrectly for an administrative nightmare to ensue.